gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 1. If you follow a folder structure enclosing an index.md file for your posts, you will need to add the new folder within the URL of the post
 2. Inserting an image adds extra markup which you will need to remove for an image to show up within your post.
 Prose will upload the image within the same directory as your index.md file.

-#### Default
+### Default

 ![Default Prose image path](before-post-title.png)

-#### After (this will work)
+### After (this will work)

 ![After image path change](after-post-title.png)

 3. You must commit a file by hitting the save icon or else the file is not saved.
 Posts cannot be saved as drafts in Prose.
 So, you will have to build the functionality within your headmatter and query posts based upon a draft/published state (if you need it).
 4. Whoever will be posting will need to manually add headmatter to each .md file.
 Be warned that there is no specific area to do so.
 But after it's added, a fourth icon appears in the right pane where you can then edit and add other post details.

 I hope you try playing around with this workflow yourself with a Gatsby starter and see if this works for you.
-Gatsby provides incredible tools that “just work” without sacrificing an exciting development environment.
+Gatsby provides incredible tools that "just work" without sacrificing an exciting development environment.
 If you pair it with Netlify and Prose, you will cut overhead and manage content directly from a GitHub repository.
 Let this approach bring some order to the chaos.

 _**Thank you for reading...Now get to hacking.**_ ✌🏼